Top of the Pops

 Special editions were broadcast on Christmas Day (and usually, until 1984, a second edition a few days after Christmas), featuring some of the best-selling singles of the year and the Christmas number one.
 Although the weekly show was cancelled in 2006, the Christmas special continued annually.
 End-of-year round-up editions have also been broadcast on BBC1 on or around New Year's Eve, albeit largely featuring the same acts and tracks as the Christmas Day shows.
-In a change of format, the festive specials have not returned since in 2022 and were replaced by an end-of-year review show on BBC Two.
+In a change of format, the festive specials have not returned since 2022 and were replaced by an end-of-year review show on BBC Two.
 It also survives as Top of the Pops 2, which began in 1994 and features vintage performances from the Top of the Pops archives.
 Though TOTP2 ceased producing new episodes from 2017, repeats of older episodes are still shown.

 The Official Charts Company states that "performing on the show was considered an honour, and it pulled in just about every major player".
 The show has seen seminal performances over its history.
 The March 1971 appearance of T. Rex frontman Marc Bolan wearing glitter and satins as he performed "Hot Love" is often seen as the inception of glam rock, and David Bowie's performance of "Starman" inspired future musicians.
 In the 1990s, the show's format was sold to several foreign broadcasters in the form of a franchise package, and at one point various versions of the show were shown in more than 120 countries.
-Editions of the programme from 1976 onwards started being repeated on BBC Four in 2011 and are aired on most Friday evenings – as of 2025, the repeat run has reached 1998.
-Episodes featuring disgraced presenters and artists such as Jimmy Savile, Dave Lee Travis, Ian Watkins (Lostprophets), Jonathan King, Rolf Harris, Gary Glitter, R. Kelly and Puff Daddy are no longer repeated.
+Editions of the programme from 1976 onwards started being repeated on BBC Four in 2011 and are aired on most Friday evenings – as of 2026, the repeat run has reached 2000.
+Episodes featuring disgraced presenters and artists such as Jimmy Savile, Dave Lee Travis, Scott Mills, Ian Watkins, Jonathan King, Rolf Harris, Gary Glitter, R. Kelly and Sean "Diddy" Combs are no longer repeated.